msrezaie/ayat-nodejs/README.md

 - Responsive layout for most screen sizes
 - Built with modern web development technologies such as Node.js, Express, MongoDB, Bootstrap
 - Features product catalog, a blog page featuring news related to the business, and a contact form

-## Preview

-A preview of the new version of the website is not yet available, but it will feature a clean and modern design with a responsive layout for most screen sizes.
-It will include a product catalog, a blog page featuring news related to the business, and a contact form.